cdapio/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 For Example,

-If keyfield('id') in the input record is NULL, then that particular row will not be considered.
+If keyfield('id') in the input record is NULL, then that particular record will be filtered out.

-If fieldname('attribute') or fieldvalue('value') is not present for a particular keyfield('id') value, then the denormalized output value for that fieldname will be NULL.
+If namefield('attribute') or valuefield('value') is not present for a particular keyfield('id') value, then the denormalized output value for that namefield will be NULL.

 If user provides output field which is not present in the input record, then it will be considered as NULL.